capstanlqc/omegat-guides/docs/_includes/omt-chara.md

   * Press ++ctrl+space++ on your keyboard several times until you reach the **Character Table**.
     ![](../_assets/img/25_character_table.jpg)
-  * Double-click the character ou want to insert.
+  * Double-click the character you want to insert.
     <!-- ![](../_assets/img/26_inserted_special_characters.jpg) -->

 ### Autotext